San Antonio Birth Injury Lawyers

 Immediate signs of a birth injury can include:

-• Initiation whole-body cooling upon transfer to the NICU
+- Initiation of whole-body cooling upon transfer to the NICU

-When Can a Birth Injury Claim Be Filed?
+When Can a Birth Injury Claim Be Filed in San Antonio?

 When a newborn suffers a birth injury due to medical negligence, the parents have the legal right to seek justice on their child's behalf by filing a lawsuit.
 Through legal action, families can pursue compensation for various damages, including medical expenses, ongoing care, therapy, pain and suffering, and other financial challenges caused by the injury.